FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: FeynKrack: Numerical results

 \section{FeynKrack: Numerical results}

-We have solved Eq. \eqref{macroforcebalance}, the macroforce balance, using the FEM implemented via the Gridap open source package \cite{badia2020gridap,verdugo2022software}.
+We have solved Eq. \eqref{macroforcebalance}, the macroforce balance, using the FEM implemented via the Gridap open source package \cite{verdugo2022software}.
 Eq. \mbox{\eqref{eq:phitransition}} is used to determine the extent of damage at a particular loading step.
 Although the closed-form expression is valid only for an infinite domain, such an approximation makes sense even for finite domains when considering small diffusion coefficient and time-increment, so that variance ($\beta^2 \Delta t$) of the Brownian increment remains small.
 Techniques like Doob's h-transform \cite{roy2017stochastic} may also be used to develop a more accurate theory for finite domains with boundaries; this could be explored in future.
+The integral of Eq. \mbox{\eqref{eq:phitransition}} has been calculated at each $\boldsymbol{x}$ to plot the damage contour.
 Previous studies have shown that CDM exhibits mesh-sensitive behavior.
 To mitigate this issue, it has been suggested that the driving term be averaged over a small neighborhood \mbox{\cite{pijaudier1987nonlocal}}.
 This insight guides our choice of the optimal effective radius, denoted as $r$.
 FeynKrack is validated through numerical simulations of several boundary value problems involving quasi-brittle fracture.
+Note that refined mesh in numerical simulations corresponds to the damaged parts, where nonlocal interactions are active, and sparse mesh to parts away from damage, where the classical (i.e. local) laws of mechanics are deemed to hold.
+Concern with the calculation of nonlocal response quantities therefore arises only in zones with refined mesh (where, depending on the refinement, more nodal points could be made available for numerical integration).
+Near the boundary, we assume a smaller effective radius to avoid contribution of points beyond the boundary.
+Since $\beta^2 \Delta t = 0$ is the degenerate case (where damage does not propagate), a very small value might however cause inaccuracy when the crack approaches the boundary.
+In line with non-local CDM and in cases where this inaccuracy is of concern, one way is a fictitious extension of the physical boundary \mbox{\cite{chen2015selecting}}.
 Let the damage process over the time interval $[0,T]$ be of interest.
 Field quantities are then calculated at the discrete time instants $0<t_1<t_2<...t_\text{n}<t_\text{n+1} <...T$.
 Using Algorithm \mbox{\ref{algo:Algo1}}, the unknown fields are obtained at the current time $t_\text{n+1}$ given the converged solution at $t_\text{n}$.
 The first set of simulations comprises of three-point bending tests on concrete specimens and these are used to study the influence of various parameters such as fracturing rate ($G_0$), effective radius ($r$) etc. For validation purposes, experimental results from the literature are compared with simulations of three-point bending tests on notched concrete specimens, mixed-mode loading tests on L-shaped specimens, and uniaxial compression tests on rocks with internal inclined cracks.
 The model's capabilities are then demonstrated through simulations of multi-modal fracture in three dimensions, focusing on the inclined crack problem and the Brazilian test.
 The codes used in generating results for both 2D and 3D can be accessed through \mbox{\href{https://github.com/Debasish-Roy-IISc/FeynKrack.git}{codes for FeynKrack}}.
+For 2D problems, we use constant-strain triangles and assume plane stress conditions.
+3D problems are discretized with tetrahedral elements.